covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/MDPartsDatabaseItemPropertyList/Properties/ARTICLE_SUITABLE_FOR_PCF_HCS_FIBRE_230_uM Property.md

 Remarks

-Specification whether the device is suitable for PCF/HCS fibers 230 Âµm.
+Specification whether the device is suitable for PCF/HCS fibers 230 µm.